Select Language

 St John's recognises embraces the philosophy that everyone has specific needs, and we fully understand and are committed to supporting those who may require extra care and attention.
 We know that many pupils, at some time in their livese, may require short or long-term support in order for them to make progress to overcome barriers to learning.
 We believe our pupils should remain at the core of all our decisions and our aim is to deliver a fully inclusive education provision for all who learn at our school.

 The Additional Learning Needs (ALN) department at St John's main objective is to accurately identify, assess and provide bespoke support for pupils who have additional learning needs.
 The department is a busy yet caring environment that provides a very strong level of structured support.
 Our main consideration is the welfare, happiness and ensuring the progress made by our pupils, based on their individual needs.
 The school has adopted the NurtureUK programme for some time and has won a national award for its work in this area.
 Nurture approaches are designed to provide bespoke opportunities for pupils and young people to develop their social and emotional skills and understanding.
-This enables them to grow in confidence and improve their learning and life skills, as well as developing coping stratgies to build resilience.
+This enables them to grow in confidence and improve their learning and life skills, as well as developing coping strategies to build resilience.
 For more information about Nurture UK, please click on the link.

 The department has a robust transition programme to reduce anxiety of those pupils joining the school, as well as helping to accurately identify individual need.
 Information between primary schools and St John's ordinarily takes place in the latter half of the summer term.
 This is supplemented by additional visits for those pupils who have been offered, and have accepted a place, with the school.
 Year 10 pupils at St John's arrange a transition 'party' for ALN pupils, which also enables pupils to feel less worried about the leap from primary to secondary school.